frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 The Second Vatican Council, in the Constitution of the Church, refers to this particular title, placing it in the context of Our Lady\'s maternal role.

 It says, \"In an utterly singular way, she cooperated by her obedience, faith, hope, and burning charity in the Savior\'s work of restoring supernatural life to souls.
-For this reason, she's a Mother to us in the order of grace.
-By her maternal charity, Mary cares for the brethren of her Son who still wander through this world on earth in the midst of dangers and difficulties, until they are led into the happiness of their true home" (*Lumen Gentium*, Points 61-62).
+For this reason, she's a Mother to us in the order of grace. ...
+By her maternal charity, Mary cares for the brethren of her Son who still wander through this world on earth in the midst of dangers and difficulties, until they are led into the happiness of their true home" (Vatican II, *Lumen gentium*, Points 61-62, November 21, 1964).

 The Church traditionally has focused on two aspects of Our Lady\'s help on this feast day.
 Firstly, the Church focuses in this feast on the role of Our Lady\'s intercession in the fight against sin in the life of a believer.